Smoked Beef Brisket Nachos (perfect for leftover brisket)

 The chili is everything — Thick, rich, spicy, and full of intense flavor.

 Though the original recipe was a pantry purge, we decided it was good enough to write down, and make over and over and…!
-Basically, this is a recipe that needed to be shared with the world.
-And incidentally it was good enough to win the grand prize in the Traeger Meat Madness Recipe competition.
+Basically, this is a recipe that needs to be shared with the world.
+And incidentally, it was good enough to win the grand prize in the first-ever Traeger Meat Madness Recipe competition.

 Chili is the secret to the Best Brisket Nachos